MyHusbandTenna/Its-TV-Time-README/README.md

 ps.
 Please stop harassing me for boundaries and opinions that do not hurt anyone! ^^"

 To clarify: My hatred for Spamtenna comes from my bad experience with it!
-I've ran into pairs who shipped Spamtenna and they were being very fetishist and gross about it–even before I got into UT/DR. I'm glad you all got a laugh out of my boundaries and brought some of you together, but please do leave me alone ^^"
+I've ran into pairs who shipped Spamtenna and they were being very fetishist and gross about it–even before I got into UT/DR. I'm glad you all got a laugh out of my boundaries and brought some of you together, but please do leave me alone.
+It's hateful and cruel. ^^"

 ♡》You can call me Batty/Bugs/Rem — or anything really.
 I'm 21+.
 She/Her.
 I'm really only on the SS2, but I'll occasionally pop in to SS1.